guide

 Security measures protecting screenshot data

 Access to screenshots is a level of transparency that can put sensitive data at risk if not managed properly.
-Tools like Hubstaff utilize backend safeguards and enterprise-grade infrastructure to ensure screenshots are protected, like:
+Hubstaff utilizes backend safeguards and enterprise-grade infrastructure to ensure screenshots are protected, like:

 • Secure upload via HTTPS.
 All Hubstaff data (including screenshots) gets uploaded via SSL over HTTPS for heightened security.
 Hubstaff utilizes TLS 1.2+ for all encrypted tunnels.